-This program is for adolescents who have violated school system policies regarding possession of alcohol or drugs or who have been caught using or have become intoxicated at school.
-Twelve (12) hours of family centered substance use education and counseling are provided.
-This is an alternative to long term suspension.
-Abstinence is required prior to completion of the 12 hour program.
-This program serves students in both the Durham and Wake county public school systems.
+This program is for adolescents who have violated school system policies regarding possession and/ or use of alcohol or drugs on school property.
+Twelve hours of family-centered substance use education and counseling are provided as an alternative to long term suspension.
+This program serves local schools including the public schools in Durham and Wake counties.

 For ALL referrals, contact our CAST Team at 919-681-2091.